matiwan3/learning-testing/README.md

-# Repo for tests using selenium Python
+# Repo for tests using selenium Python, creating API's and databases using json and querries
 <hr>
 tests are located in "Unittest" dict